 AWS Account > Region > CallType > User/Role > Region > AWS Service > Action > Resource

-The CloudTrail User Details panel displays a list of CloudTrail user information in reference to User Name, Region, Account Number, Account Alias, Caller Account, City, State, and Country.
+The User Details panel displays a list of CloudTrail user information in reference to User Name, Region, Account Number, Account Alias, Caller Account, City, State, and Country.
 This panel is useful when you need to audit or assess user activity.
-In this panel, you can view details such as what account and region a user engaged in activity, as well as information such as whether or not MFA is enabled on a particular account.
+In this panel, you can view details such as what account and region a user engaged in an activity, as well as information such as whether or not MFA is enabled on a particular account.

 The User Events panel displays Service, User Name, Event, Alert Count, and Event Count information.
 This panel is useful when looking into specific users or IAM service account roles to see what particular alert and events are being generated and how many (count).

-API Error Information
+API Error Events

-The API Error Information panel displays Service, Error Code, User, API, and Error Count information.
+The API Error Events panel displays Service, Error Code, User, API, and Error Count information.
 This panel can be helpful when attempting to isolate what API calls are being made to your AWS account(s), the associated errors that are occurring, and how many, for example, sort on the Error Count column in descending order to view a list of the API errors occurring within your AWS account.
 This can potentially raise visibility into service account roles and the errors they are generating that may need to be investigated and assessed.